List of Home and Away characters introduced in 2019: Teresa Masterson

 Teresa later finds Irene on the beach and warns her about trusting Leah, as she has been blocked from her website.
 Teresa reiterates that Tommy is going to walk free and wants to take action.
 Irene tells Teresa that she is grateful for her help, but she needs to obey the law so her hands are tied.
 Tommy's victim Bella Nixon (Courtney Miller) thanks Teresa for her protesting.
 The following day, Teresa turns up at the pier covered in blood and tells Irene and Bella that her hands were not tied, so she fixed it.
 Bella's brother Constable Colby Thorne (Tim Franklin) comes over and Teresa says she stopped Tommy for Irene and Bella.
 He takes her to the station, where she admits to fatally stabbing Tommy at his rehab centre.
 While visiting Teresa, Irene says she cannot condone her actions, while Leah mentions that Bella and the other girls will not get justice now.
-Teresa tells them that she does not regret what she has done.
+Teresa responds that she lost faith in the justice system after she lost her case against the ones who assaulted her, and tells them that because of this, she does not regret what she has done, before Irene and Leah leave her to be charged for murdering Tommy.